Dog Evaluation Policy

 *We do not give tours from Nov 21st – Dec 2 or from Dec 20 – Jan 5, Memorial day weekend, July 2 – July 5, and Labor Day weekend due to the high number of dogs boarding during that time.
 We reserve the right to cancel tours during other high volume boarding events or holidays.

 *We recommend that you take your tour, and fill out paperwork, at least one week before your dog is scheduled to board, or arrives for his first session of daycare.
-Remember that your dog must have an evaluation with one of our trainers before boarding or attending daycare.
-Schedule your training appointment at Lucky Dog Central at 599-9663 or Lucky Dog South 527-9663.
+Remember that your dog must have an evaluation before boarding or daycare.
+Schedule your appointment at Lucky Dog Central at 599-9663 or Lucky Dog South 527-9663.

 What to bring

 All dogs entering either Lucky Dog Resort must wear a plastic or metal name tag with at least the dog’s name and the last name of the owner.
 Other information on the tag is optional.

 All of our overnight guests should bring their own, food, any medication needed and one favorite toy (no rope toys please.)
 Tired of having your dog’s bed return from the kennel looking….somewhat different?
 We have large comfy clean blankets and beds for your dog to snuggle in during his stay, and we also provide bowls.